jan-martinek/me/hugo/content/archive/wpub-reaction/index.md

 WPUB intended to bring publishing to the open web.
 I've been observing the drafting process over the last two years and simultaneously (re)writing a comparison between WPUB and [next-book][nb], a cute octopus-shaped project I’ve been working on.

-This might be the right moment to ship the article because WPUB is fading away, but the value proposition of publishing on the web is quite monumental:
+This might be the right moment to ship the article because WPUB is fading away and more importantly, because the value proposition of publishing on the web is quite monumental:

 > We believe there is great value in combining this older tradition of portable, bounded publications with the pervasive accessibility, addressability, and interconnectedness of the Open Web Platform (OWP). **New models of economic sustainability and innovative experiences of knowledge depend on this.**
 >